-Vitess has been a fundamental component of YouTube infrastructure since 2011.
+Vitess was created in 2010 to solve the MySQL scalability challenges that the team at YouTube faced.
 This section briefly summarizes the sequence of events that led to Vitess' creation:

-- Eventually, write traffic became too high for the master database to handle, requiring YouTube to shard data to handle incoming traffic.
-(Sharding would have also become necessary if the overall size of the database became too large for a single MySQL instance.)
+Eventually, write traffic became too high for the master database to handle, requiring YouTube to shard data to handle incoming traffic.
+As an aside, sharding would have also become necessary if the overall size of the database became too large for a single MySQL instance.

 Vitess let YouTube remove that logic from the source code, introducing a proxy between the application and the database to route and manage database interactions.
 Since then, YouTube has scaled its user base by a factor of more than 50, greatly increasing its capacity to serve pages, process newly uploaded videos, and more.
 Even more importantly, Vitess is a platform that continues to scale.

 The CNCF serves as the vendor-neutral home for many of the fastest-growing open source projects.
 In February 2018 the Technical Oversight Committee (TOC) voted to accept Vitess as a CNCF incubation project.
 Vitess became the eighth CNCF project to graduate in November 2019, joining Kubernetes, Prometheus, Envoy, CoreDNS, containerd, Fluentd, and Jaeger.